 8. Find the reasons for the bottle strike

 Life happens and can disrupt our days.
-Is your child unwell, or perhaps teething?
+Is your baby unwell or teething?
 Is he going through a curious stage or one where he demands independence and autonomy?
-Maybe you as a family are going through changes, such as moving to a new home or going back to work.
+Maybe the whole family is going through a change, like moving to a new home or going back to work after maternity leave.

-Think about possible changes in your life and how they can be affecting your child’s willingness to drink from a bottle.
-Often you’ll find that once that change has settled, he’ll go back to taking his bottles again.
+Think about possible changes in your life and how they can be affecting his willingness to drink from a bottle.
+Often, you’ll find that once that change has settled, he’ll go back to taking his bottles again.

 I don’t know about you, but I find it hard to let go of control.
-I have things planned, down to the ounces of milk my babies took or the times they nap.
-So when things don’t go according to plan, I get frustrated and wonder why kids don’t do the things they’re supposed to.
+I have things planned, down to the ounces of milk my babies took or the times they napped.
+So, when things don’t go according to plan, I get frustrated and wonder why they don’t do the things they’re supposed to.

 Except even adults don’t work that way.
 You and I don’t always have the same appetites day by day.

-Instead, let go of the control.
-We shouldn’t impose our plans on kids when they’re not ready or willing to oblige.
+This is why we need to let go of control.
+We shouldn’t impose our plans on our kids when they’re not ready or willing to oblige.
 Take it week by week and see if he takes the bottle then.

-If you’re worried, give his pediatrician a call to voice your concern and see what she says.
-Bring it up at his next appointment and see whether he’s growing and gaining enough weight.
+Give your baby’s pediatrician a call to voice your concern, or bring it up at his next appointment and see whether he’s gaining enough weight.

-A bottle strike can be frustrating and worrisome.
-We wonder whether he’s gaining enough weight, and the change of schedule becomes a hassle to our day.
-Sometimes we even think this is their way of “testing” us and feel even more determined to win the battle.
+A baby bottle strike can be worrisome and test your patience.
+You wonder whether your baby is gaining enough weight, and the change of schedule becomes a hassle to your day.
+Sometimes you even think this is his way of “testing” you, and feel even more determined to win the battle.

-And most importantly, let go of the control you might be forcing on your baby.
-While you can decide when and what your child eats, ultimately, he decides how much, even if that means going on a bottle strike once in a while.
+And most importantly, let go of the control you might be forcing on him.
+While you can decide when and what he eats, ultimately, he decides how much—even if that means he goes on a bottle strike once in a while.